AdobeDocs/mix-modeler.en/help/harmonize-data/overview.md

 ## View harmonized data

-To see your harmonized data, in the Adobe Mix Modeler interface:
+To see your harmonized data, in the Mix Modeler interface:

 1. Select ![DataSearch](../assets/icons/DataCheck.svg) **[!UICONTROL Harmonized datasets]** from the left rail.